nfernandezsanz/DiscordPriceBOT/README.md

 # MultipleDiscordPricesBots

 ## Installation
-Include your Bots Tokens in the .env file.
+Include your Bots Tokens in the .env file. \n
 Create as many instances of Bots as tokens you want to track.

 ### Install the dependencies with

-pip install pycoingecko
+pip install pycoingecko\n
-pip install discord
+pip install discord\n